Run open-source model inference with an OpenAI-compatible client, and specify

 Copy

-// π₯ Create a chat completion with the local GPUconst completion = await openai.chat.completions.create({ model: "@openai/gpt-oss-20b", messages: [{ role: "user", content: "What is the capital of France?" }], acceleration: "local_gpu"});
+// π₯ Create a chat completion with a datacenter GPUconst completion = await openai.chat.completions.create({ model: "@openai/gpt-oss-20b", messages: [{ role: "user", content: "What is the capital of France?" }], acceleration: "remote_a100"});

 This works because of Munaβs compiler platform, which transpiles a Python function into portable C++ that is compiled